Tennis-Australian Open final 2023: date, time, how to watch men's, women's and doubles tennis finals | Sports-Games

 * The men's doubles final will be held on Saturday, Jan.
 28. * Kyrgios and Kokkinakis defeated compatriots Max Purcell and Matt Ebden in the men's doubles final last year.

-* The duo, nicknamed the "Special Ks" as juniors, will look to defend their title at this year's tournament, facing Uruguay's Ariel Behar and Colombia's Nicolas Barrientos in the first round.
+* The duo, nicknamed the "Special Ks" as juniors, were set to defend their title at this year's tournament, but Kyrgios was forced to pull out of the tournament with a knee injury.
 WHEN IS THE MIXED DOUBLES FINAL?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)